nikeee/wake-on-lan/README.md

 ### Compability
 There is a compiled version for several versions of the .NET Framework.
 Currently these frameworks are supported:
-- .NET 2.0
-    - Does not include extension methods and async features
+- .NET 2.0 (does not include extension methods and async features)
-- .NET 3.5 Client Profile
-    - Does not include async features
+- .NET 3.5 Client Profile (does not include async features)
-- .NET 4.0 Client Profile
-    - Does not include async features
+- .NET 4.0 Client Profile (does not include async features)
 - .NET 4.5
 - .NET 4.5.1